martinjrobins/diffsl/book/src/language.md

 ## Operations

 We can use standard algebraic operations on variables.
 To refer to previously defined variables, we use the variable name, making sure to use the correct subscript if it is a vector or tensor.

-For example, to define a scalar variable `a` as the sum of two other scalar variables `b` and `c`, we write:
+For example, to define a scalar variable $a$ as the sum of two other scalar variables $b$ and $c$, we write:

 ```
 a { b + c }
 ```

-To define a vector variable `v` as the sum of two other vector variables `u` and `w`, we write:
+To define a vector variable $\mathbf{V}$ as the sum of two other vector variables $\mathbf{u}$ and $\mathbf{w}$, we write:

 ```
 v_i { u_i + w_i }
 ```

 The indexing can be used to perform translations on tensors, for example the following will define a new tensor $C$ that is the sum of $A$ and $B^T$:

 ```
 C_ij { A_ij + B_ji }
 ```

 Tensor indexing notation can also matrix-vector multiplications and any other contraction operations.
 Any indices that do not appear in the output will be summed over.
 For example, the following will define a new vector $v$ that is the result of a matrix-vector multiplication:

 ```
 v_i { A_ij * u_j }